 7. Baras Baziliskas

-Feeling a little delicate, we had a full day off the beer before embarking on our second self-guided tour of Vilnius pubs.
+Feeling a little delicate, we had a full day off the beer before embarking on our second self-guided tour of Vilnius bars.
 This time our mini-crawl was on a Monday, so everywhere was a lot quieter.

 Arriving at Vilnius bus terminal after an afternoon trip out to Trakai, we stopped by for a drink at Baras Baziliskas on our way back into the Old Town.
 We found it on a street corner not far away from Šnekutis Šv.
 Stepono.
 It was nice to escape from the bitter cold to the bartender’s warm welcome and the rustic surroundings of wooden-paned walls.